revaturelabs/interviewquestions/Java/JUnit/Introduction to TDD and JUnit.md

 <details><summary><b> Show Answer </b></summary>

 - TDD focuses on understanding the problem domain and fulfilling the requirements.Whcih must be written before the feature that they cover.
-- whereas, unit tests are to validate the written source code and avoiding bugs and regression. <b>In fact,unit tests are part of the TDD cycle.</b>.Where unit tests can be written at any time, e.g., during or after the feature development.
+- Whereas, unit tests are to validate the written source code and avoiding bugs and regression. <b>In fact,unit tests are part of the TDD cycle.</b>.Where unit tests can be written at any time, e.g., during or after the feature development.

 </details>